NGC 5377

 NGC 5377 is an intermediate barred spiral galaxy located in the constellation Canes Venatici.
 Its speed relative to the cosmic microwave background is 1,951 ± 11 km/s, which corresponds to a Hubble distance of 28.8 ± 2.0 Mpc (~93.9 million ly).
-NGC 5377 was discovered by German-British astronomer William Herschel in 1787.
+NGC 5377 was discovered by German-British astronomer William Herschel on 12 May 1787.

 NGC 5377 was used by Gérard de Vaucouleurs as a morphological type galaxy SAb in his galaxy atlas.

 The luminosity class of NGC 5377 is I and it has a broad HI line.
 NGC 5377 also has an active galactic nucleus which has been identified as a type 2 LINER.

 To date, 17 non-redshift measurements yield a distance of 25.918 ± 5.770 Mpc (~84.5 million ly), which is within the Hubble distance range.
 Note, however, that it is with the average value of independent measurements, when they exist, that the NASA/IPAC database calculates the diameter of a galaxy and that consequently the diameter of NGC 5377 could be approximately 37.7 kpc (~123,000 ly) if Hubble distance is used to calculate it.